ASNeG/OpcUaStack/README.rst

 In the development stage:

-* Code generator to create C++ classes representing OPC UA types, objects and events from XML
+* Code generator to create C++ classes representing OPC UA types, objects and events from XML (Nodesets)
 * Multi-thread model (currently all application modules run in only one thread)
 * Support RPM package type to distribute user applications on Linux
 * Support MSI package type to distribute user applications on Windows